-The problem with the sugars section in a food label is that it combines all natural and added sugars.
+The problem with the sugars section in a food label (in Canada) is that it combines all natural and added sugars.

-Natural sugars are things like apples in applesauce.
+Natural sugars are things like fruit in applesauce.
 Added sugars are sugars that are added to a product that aren’t naturally occurring.

 Once you’ve looked at the amount of sugar in the product, you need to see where it’s coming from.
 That’s where the ingredient list comes in.

 The first ingredient indicates that there is more of this in the product than anything else.